followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/70 Client-Side Exporting/10 Events.md

 Allows you to notify an end user when exporting is completed.

 - [fileSaving](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Events/#fileSaving)
-Allows you to access the exported data in the [BLOB](https://en.wikipedia.org/wiki/Binary_large_object) format and/or prevent it from being saved on the user's local storage.
+Allows you to access the exported data in the <a href="https://en.wikipedia.org/wiki/Binary_large_object" target="_blank">BLOB</a> format and/or prevent it from being saved on the user's local storage.

 You can handle these events with functions.
 Assign the handling functions to the [onExporting](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting), [onExported](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExported) and [onFileSaving](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onFileSaving) options when you configure the widget if they are going to remain unchanged at runtime.